 How much will you pay?
 Get an instant quote.

 How Can I Buy Short-Term Health Insurance?

-You can buy short-term plans online and through licensed health insurance agents or brokers.
-Some companies that offer temporary coverage in Kentucky include:
+You can buy short-term plans online at Pivot Health and through licensed health insurance agents or brokers.

 Short-term health insurance isn’t sold on Kentucky’s Health Insurance Marketplace.

 Ready to shop?
 Find a plan with Pivot Health.